Goreal-Struct/sample1-public-repo/README.md

 # sample1-public-repo
-this is the repo i will use to integrate jenkins with git and maven etc
+This is the repo i will use to integrate jenkins with git and maven etc I will perform a full CI with this repo